MAD-2020/mad-practical-6-data-and-file-storage-iamgruuten/README.md

-# MAD Practical 6 - Data and File Storage
+# MAD Practical 4 - Event Handling

-This week's practical you will be enhancing your "Whack-A-Mole!" to a version 3.0.
+This week's practical you will be enhancing your "Whack-A-Mole!" version 1.0 to a version 2.0.

 1. Check out this repository using your Android Studio to work on your practical.
 First, retrieve the git link by clicking on the ![Clone or download](/images/clone.PNG), located on top right corner of the repo.